hi2ska2/cm2020f/S2000000/README.md

 Write your student ID and name in it.
 By clicking "Commit Changes," your file is saved.

-After make this README.md, make a pull request.
+After making this README.md, make a pull request.
 Then, it will be avaiable in hi2ska2/cm2020f.

 Your questios should be directed to smhong@gist.ac.kr.